-For the same reason Man Group, whose Charitable Trust usually focuses on less well served areas of the third sector, nominates an 'employees Gala fundraising evenings as events that industry colleagues choice' charity each year.
-This is often a charity focusing on would want to attend for the opportunity to spend an evening medical research for diseases that have affected employees' with other senior industry professionals, and where they www.bloomberg.com/news/2011-07-26/hedge-fund-chief-ruddock-gives-millions-to-charity-shuns-spotlight-at-v-a.html Interview with Lisa Clarke, Man Group Charitable Trust Grants Manager, 17 October 2012
+For the same reason Man Group, whose Charitable Trust usually focuses on less well served areas of the third sector, nominates an 'employees choice' charity each year.
+This is often a charity focusing on medical research for diseases that have affected employees'

-Interview with Stacey Asher, Founder, Portfolios with Purpose, 25 October 2012 friends or family, to which the Trust has historically donated £100,000 of their annual charitable budget on top of what employees raise themselves.48
+friends or family, to which the Trust has historically donated £100,000 of their annual charitable budget on top of what employees raise themselves.
+48